Nib Hogg

 James "Nib" Hogg was a Scottish association football outside right who played professionally in the American Soccer League.

 In 1924, Hogg signed with J&P Coats of the American Soccer League.
 In January 1927, J&P Coats gave Hogg an unconditional release after he played no first team games with them to that point in the season.
-He joined Providence F.C. soon after and remained with them until 1930.
+He joined Providence soon after and remained with them until 1930.